Dual Diagnosis Definition And Management

 Counseling

 Another option that you can explore is counseling.
 You might find a counselor near you by utilizing a search engine or talking to your primary care physician about options in your area.
 Having a formal diagnosis may make it easier to gain financial assistance through health insurance.
-However, if you are uninsured or don't wish to seek help in your community, you might try a cost-effective solution like online therapy.
+However, if you are uninsured or don't wish to seek help in your community, you might try a cost-effective solution, like online therapy.
+With online therapy, you can meet with a therapist from home via phone video, or live chat.
+In addition, online therapy is often more cost-effective.

 Takeaway

 Receiving a dual diagnosis may seem confusing.
-However, it can help you find treatment options that target your specific symptoms.
-If you're interested in getting started, reach out to a counselor for further guidance and support.
+However, identifying and understanding the diagnosis can help you find treatment options targeting your symptoms.
+If you're interested in getting started, contact a counselor for further guidance and support.

 Seeking to improve your mental health?